 - No minimum balances

-- Introductory interest rate of 2.50%* on savings accounts
+- Introductory interest rate of up to 6.50%* on savings accounts

 - Unlimited transactions